Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 ### A more user friendly layout.
 GDSS has a more sleeker and modern looking UI.
 There's less of the clutter and more consitency and customisability.

+### Dedicate a machine for the controller.
+GDSS allows you to broadcast the controller to your home network - allowing you to use the sidebar on a separate machine.[^1]

 ### Redesigned from the ground up.
 GDSS is more optimised under the hood to help keep the app running smoother than ever.
 It's even smaller in size!